zkorum/.github/profile/README.md

 ### What about transparency?

-Web app devs could configure their Privency auth server to:
+Web app devs could configure their Privency.tech auth server to:
 1. only accept a proof of humanity based on certain condition (French ID and over age 18)
 1. require the real government ID to be revealed *transparently* if a judge fill a formal request after the anonymous user has been sued for an action associated with his anonymous identifier.
 The content of the identity is only revealed to the judge, but the *access* to this identity is *public*